jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

     (ii) limited to making available to shareholder-employees 1 vehicle or 2 vehicles for their private use; or (c) the employer did not employ any employees.
 Income year basis
-(2) The employer may choose to pay their FBT liability on an income year basis, informing the Commissioner of their decision in writing or by telephone no later than—
+(2) The employer may choose to pay their FBT liability on an income year basis, informing the Commissioner of their decision no later than—
   (a) the last day of the first quarter of the relevant income year; or (b) the last day of the quarter in which the employer first starts employing employees, if subsection (1)﻿(c) applies.
 Rate or calculation